hnakamur/rustc-deb/src/doc/trpl/static-and-dynamic-dispatch.md

 The `destructor` field in each vtable points to a function that will clean up any resources of the vtable's type, for `u8` it is trivial, but for `String` it will free the memory.
-This is necessary for owning trait objects like `Box<Foo>`, which need to clean-up both the `Box` allocation and as well as the internal type when they go out of scope.
-The `size` and `align` fields store the size of the erased type, and its alignment requirements; these are essentially unused at the moment since the information is embedded in the destructor, but will be used in future, as trait objects are progressively made more flexible.
+This is necessary for owning trait objects like `Box<Foo>`, which need to clean-up both the `Box` allocation as well as the internal type when they go out of scope.
+The `size` and `align` fields store the size of the erased type, and its alignment requirements; these are essentially unused at the moment since the information is embedded in the destructor, but will be used in the future, as trait objects are progressively made more flexible.

-Suppose we've got some values that implement `Foo`, the explicit form of construction and use of `Foo` trait objects might look a bit like (ignoring the type mismatches: they're all just pointers anyway):
+Suppose we've got some values that implement `Foo`, then the explicit form of construction and use of `Foo` trait objects might look a bit like (ignoring the type mismatches: they're all just pointers anyway):